 The next thing you should check after the pilot light is the burner.
 Start by setting your thermostat to 140 degrees Fahrenheit.
 Once the thermostat is set go to a nearby faucet and start running hot water.
 In a short period of time, you should hear the burner turn on.
 If it does, make sure to reset your thermostat to the desired temperature.
 Now, if the burner does not turn on, call a plumbing professional for assistance.

 Electric water heaters use elements to heat the water instead of burners.
 These elements are relatively inexpensive to replace and tend to have a life span of about 10 years.
-If your heating element has stopped functioning properly you may want to consider replacing your water heater.
+If your heating element has stopped functioning properly you should consider replacing your water heater.
 Before attempting to remove the element be careful and remember to turn off the circuit breaker.

 Where your water comes from and how it is treated can affect the functionality of your water heater.
 With harder water (mineral-rich water), minerals can build up in the water tank.
 Build up in the water tank can restrict water flow and prevent access to hot water.
 This is fixed by having your water tank cleaned.
 To avoid future build-up consider using a water softener for your water supply.
 If there is rust, you will need to invest in a new system.